Skip to content

 Built with: Squarespace

-levon biss squarespace photography example
+levon biss squarespace photography example with artistic style

-The latter reveals full-screen navigation to visit other pages while viewing the portfolio also has a slider function with a thumbnail icon in the bottom right corner to see all the work from the specific category on a single page.
+The latter reveals full-screen navigation to visit other pages, while viewing the portfolio also has a slider function with a thumbnail icon in the bottom right corner to see all the work from the specific category on a single page.

 Note: Create a much cleaner navigation bar with a simple hamburger menu icon.